AdobeDocs/dynamic-media-classic.en/help/using/adding-media-portal-users.md

 >[!NOTE]
 >
 >If the CSV file was not formatted correctly, the following error message appears: "An error occurred while processing the uploaded CSV file.
 Check the file contents for valid data."
-In addition, if the CSV contains an existing IP or IPS user, the user is not added to the User List.
+In addition, if the CSV contains an existing IP or IPS user, the user is not added to the user list.

 ## Generate a selectable list of Media Portal users {#generating-a-selectable-list-of-media-portal-users}